CostaEdsonEduardo/CostaEdsonEduardo/README.md

-# 👋 Hello!, welcome to my GitHub profile!
+# 👋 Hello! welcome to my GitHub profile!

 My name is **Edson** and I'm passionate about technology, software development and learning something new every day.
 Here on my profile you'll find personal projects, contributions to open source projects and experiments.